eriksank/math-php/README.md

 I no longer use Social Media that insist on real names and encourage you to spread around pictures of yourself.
 Throw a bank account with money into the fray, and half of the members of the community will sooner or later end up with their dead bodies concealed in concrete somewhere in a nearby construction site.

+Money will inevitably become a more prominent part of the social interactions in Social Media.
+At some point, these social media will silently morph into fully-fledged assassination games.